lowRISC/lowrisc-site/content/docs/ariane-v0.7/tutorial.md

   4. [Frequently asked questions]  ({{< ref "/docs/frequently-asked-questions.md">}})

 ### Work planned / In progress / TO DO
-* Optimising card transfer speed / Implementing multi-block transfers.
+* Implementing multi-block writes in the hardware accelerator.
-* Offloading SD-card acceleration and Video scrolling to Minion.
+* Eliminating any discrepancies between Rocket and Ariane behaviour.
+* Expanding the available graphics resolution using DDR memory backing store.

 ### Acknowledgements
 * Wei Song was lead hardware developer up to v0.4